synatic/noql/README.md

 })();
 ```

-## noQL Output Examples
+## NoQL Output Examples

-noQL outputs an object with the type, either `query` or `aggregate`, along with the components of the Mongo query.
+NoQL outputs an object with the type, either `query` or `aggregate`, along with the components of the Mongo query.
 Here are some examples of the output:

 For a straight query: